BaşarıGirişimcilik

 Yes, slower.
 In 2026 AI lets a solopreneur do what a 2019 solo + one helper did.
 Without AI, competition is tougher.

 Low capital: paid newsletter, productized service, consulting.
 Technical skill: micro-SaaS, vibe coding.
 Existing audience: course, content creator.
-Local focus: niche e-commerce + Turkish consulting.
+Local market focus: niche e-commerce + local-language consulting.
 Global target: micro-SaaS + English paid newsletter.

 5. How to handle loneliness?

 The real risk.
-Solutions: digital communities (Indie Hackers, Build in Public on X, Turkish Discord groups), weekly co-working sessions (Cal.com), monthly offline meetups.
+Solutions: digital communities (Indie Hackers, Build in Public on X, niche Discord groups), weekly co-working sessions (Cal.com), monthly offline meetups.
 Co-working space 1–2 days/week helps.

 6. When to hire?